 Educate Yourself: Learning about depressive disorders and spending time researching various types of treatment and self-care activities can help you better understand how your loved one is feeling.
 This will allow you to have an open, frank discussion with your loved one about treatment.

 Talk it Out: Approach your loved one about depression treatment using “I” statements, such as “I’ve noticed you have many of the symptoms of depression.”
 Give them the space to talk about their feelings and listen, really listen in a nonjudgmental way.
-Gently guide them into an inpatient treatment program that you’ve researched.
+Gently guide them into an inpatient treatment center that you’ve researched.
 If they’re not ready to consider the option, let them know that it is always available to them.

 If you’re struggling with depression, stuck in a roller coaster of emotions, riddled with sadness and hopelessness and unable to get out bed in the morning, you may not know how to help yourself recover.
 You may notice that you’ve socially isolated yourself, dropped once-enjoyable activities, and spend a good deal of time alone.
 You may have lost your job or dropped out of school as you were unable to fulfill the responsibilities.
 You may feel you’re living in a black hole and that nothing will ever get better.
 With proper treatment and care, you can recover from depression.

 Inpatient treatment that combines various therapeutic techniques with medication management has been proven to be one of the most successful ways to overcome depression.
 An inpatient depression treatment center offers an opportunity to focus upon getting better.
 In an inpatient center, you’ll learn adaptive coping skills, strategies for relapse prevention, and ways to manage your symptoms, which will enable you to return to a healthy state.